Nilando/velvetkernel.com/site/_posts/2025-07-29-newberry-caldera.markdown

 As volunteer park rangers, my Mom and Britt know alot about Newberry and they both shared so much knowledge about the park with us.
-We got to go on a guided/interpretive hike with Britt that gave a great overview of the geological timeline of the volcanic activity in Newberry.
-Newberry Caldera once had a peak with a massive chamber of lava underneath it.
-At some point around 500,000 years ago some volcanic activity or eruption cause the magma chamber to empty and collapse.
-The result left a caldera which then filled with from rain water to form two lakes; Lake Paulina and East Lake which exist today.
+We got to go on a guided/interpretive hike with Britt who gave a great overview of the geological timeline of the volcanic activity in Newberry.
+The caldera once had a peak with a massive chamber of lava underneath it.
+At some point around 500,000 years ago volcanic activity, maybe and eruption, caused the magma chamber to empty and collapse.
+The result left a caldera which then was filled from rain water to form two lakes; Lake Paulina and East Lake.
 Thats skipping over lots of smaller volcanic events which you can see existing evidence of in the park.
-There are cinder cones, pumice fields, and obsidian flows scattered throughout the park that have been formed all within the past 500,000 years and many being formed much more recently.
-Newberry is considered to still be active and indeed there is ongoing thermal activity that heats hotsprings on the shores of both lakes.
-While we were there we got to hike out to many of these places; including Paulina Lake, a multi acre field of pumice rock, a beach of white pumice stones, and our favorite, the B.O.F.
+There are cinder cones, pumice fields, and obsidian flows scattered throughout that have been formed all within the past 500,000 years and many being formed much more recently.
+Newberry is considered to still be active and indeed there is ongoing thermal activity in the form of hotsprings on the shores of both lakes.
+While we were there we got to hike out to many of these cool places; including Paulina Lake, a multi acre field of pumice rock, a beach of white pumice stones, and our favorite, the B.O.F.
 (Big Obsidian Flow).

 While on our hikes we also got to see a lot of awesome wildlife in Newberry!
 The park is home to many chipmunks, nighthawks, Clark's nutcrackers, deer and